Mountain scops owl

 The mountain scops owl (Otus spilocephalus), sometimes referred to as the spotted scops owl, is a species of owl in the family Strigidae.
-It is locally common in its main habitat which covers some parts of Asia, including Bangladesh Bhutan, India, Malaysia, Nepal, Taiwan, and Thailand.
+It is locally common in its main habitat which covers some parts of Asia, including Bangladesh Bhutan, Pakistan, India, Malaysia, Nepal, Taiwan, and Thailand.
+It is an altitudinal migrant.
 It has a short high-pitched call.
 Their call sounds like a two-note whistle, "plew-plew" or "he-he", although the female's songs are rarely heard.
 Their calls can also vary between different populations allowing one to determine a bird's origin.